-Following the review of a member's Claim, CVS Caremark will notify the member of any denial of an appeal in writing.
+Following the review of a Claim, CVS/Caremark will notify you of any denial of an appeal in writing.
 (Decisions on Urgent Care Claims will be also be communicated by telephone or fax.)
 This notice will include:

-- The specific reason or reasons for the denial; - Reference to pertinent Plan provision on which the denial was based; - A statement that the member is entitled to receive, upon written request, free of charge, reasonable access to, and copies of, all documents, records and other information relevant to the Claim; - If an internal rule, guideline, protocol or other similar criterion was relied upon in making the denial/determination, either a copy of the specific rule, guideline, protocol or other similar criterion; or a statement that such rule, guideline, protocol or other similar criterion will be provided free of charge upon written request; and - If the denial is based on a Medical Necessity, either the IRO's explanation of the scientific or clinical judgment for the IRO's determination, applying the terms of the Plan to the member's medical circumstances, or a statement that such explanation will be provided free of charge upon written request.
+- The specific reason or reasons for the denial; - Reference to the pertinent Plan provision on which the denial was based; - A statement that you are entitled to receive, upon written request, free of charge, reasonable access to, and copies of, all documents, records and other information relevant to the Claim; - If an internal rule, guideline, protocol or other similar criterion was relied upon in making the denial/determination, either a copy of the specific rule, guideline, protocol or other similar criterion; or a statement that such rule, guideline, protocol or other similar criterion will be provided free of charge upon written request; and - If the denial is based on a Medical Necessity, either the IRO's explanation of the scientific or clinical judgment for the IRO's determination, applying the terms of the Plan to your medical circumstances, or a statement that such explanation will be provided free of charge upon written request.